pramond/S13-Long-read-Amplicon-Analysis/README.md

 seqkit grep -f cutadapt_reads/16S_926R_reads_ID.txt 16S.fastq -o cutadapt_reads/16S_og_reads_926R.fastq
 ```

-Finally, we'll remove the adapters, primers and Unique Molecular Identifiers (UMIs) from the long reads by trimming the first and last 80 bp of each sequence with *seqkit*'s 'subseq' function:
+Finally, we remove the adapters, primers and Unique Molecular Identifiers (UMIs) from the orignal long reads by trimming the first and last 80 bp of each sequence with *seqkit*'s 'subseq' function.
+Assigning taxonomy to reads with adapters or UMIs would probably lead to spurious taxonomic annotation.

 ```
 cd cutadapt_reads